tasneem-mselim/GNN-CB/README.md

 | **LLM assistance** | Low-level utility only; no task-specific context |

 Each participant maintains a documentation log recording: hyperparameter search strategy, all configurations attempted, training time, hardware specs, and any LLM-assisted snippets.
 Prediction files are encrypted locally before upload via pull-request to prevent information leakage.

-Human performance statistics (mean, standard deviation, best, worst) across all 18 competitions are available in Table 2 of the paper and on the [leaderboard page](https://basira-lab.github.io/gnncb/#leaderboard).

 ---